tlensk/Self-targetCRISPR/Code/test_example/Readme.md

 ### Organism level statistics:
 * __organisms.txt__ <br>
-The number of spacers and the number of self-targeting spacrs per organism supplemented by organism level statistics from export.txt
+The number of spacers and the number of self-targeting spacers found in the organisms of interest supplemented by the organism level statistics from export.txt
 * __organisms_timing.txt__ <br>
 The processing time per organism